Development after two clubs

 Competitive auctions after 2 Clubs

-If the enemy bids directly over 2 with:
+If the enemy bids directly over 2

 - Double